richteel/SVG-from-Script/README.md

 # SVG-from-Script
 Editor and Tool for creating SVG and other image files from C# script.
 I created this tool to aid in the design of SVG for cutting items on a laser cutter.
 I have been using Excel to calculate the position of objects but wanted a better way to get right to the SVG file instead of copying and pasting locations into Inkscape.

-This application uses C# scrip to generate SVG files and show a preview of the image.
+This application uses C# script to generate SVG files and show a preview of the image.
 The preview may be saved in various image formats as well.
 The application works on the idea of creating and saving a project so changes can be made at a later time to tweak parameters and/or code.

 Install the following NuGet packages:
 -